-"My Professional Self" - For this paper please reflect on your learning process over the course of this semester.
+"My Professional Self" - For this 2 page paper please reflect on your learning process over the course of this semester.
 Think about how you understand your professional identity and your professional behavior (e.g., as a therapist, a supervisee, a student, a colleague/peer, a group member and leader).
 Please discuss how that identity and behavior represents your strengths, growing edges, theoretical orientation, research endeavors, and multicultural competence.
 Please also include what you have learned this semester about counselor and client wellness.
 In other words, who are you today, as a professional and as a person with a present, past, and future professional career.
 Make this assignment meaningful to you.
-Minimum four pages (including title page).